Arthur-byte-code/Electron-And-Mysql/README.md

 # Electron-And-Mysql

+Check out the `master` branch for the latest updates.

-Autentification and register system built with mysql and electron
+Authentication and registration system built with MySQL and Electron.